 such as community social events, our website, newsletters and mailings, Neighborhood Cleanup, Citizen's Patrol, Covenants Compliance, along with the administration of the RLHOA as required by state

 statues.
 An active homeowners’ association is what makes our neighborhood a Community; without it we are just another sub-division.
-Meetings are held the fourth Tuesday of each month.
-For
+Meetings are held the fourth Wednesday of each month.

 WHAT IS AN SID?
 In Nebraska, Sanitary Improvement Districts exist as a political subdivision of the State of Nebraska created and governed by specific statutory authority.
 An SID is a municipal corporation much like a small city with the exception of possessing police powers.
 The primary responsibility of an SID is to provide financing for the development, operation, and maintenance of public facilities for the benefit of the property within the SID boundaries.
 Generally, SIDs are created to develop a new area near an existing city and once the debt level is paid down to a reasonable level the area is absorbed by the city and the SID eliminated.
 Due to Riverside Lakes unique situation, it continues to operate as an SID (#177).
 Our SID generally meets the third Wednesday of each month, however this schedule is subject to change.
 SID meeting notices are posted in the entrance the week of each meeting.

 WHO SERVES ON THE SID BOARD?
 The SID #177 board is made up of five members that are elected every two years through the Douglas County Election Commission.
 Current board members are listed on the S.I.D.
 Board Member Page